 What are the primary options for getting my message out?

 This, too, has been affected by the pandemic.
 You probably don’t get the same foot traffic you used to, making physical storefront signage less effective.
 On the other hand, people home, spending more time than ever on social media, online gaming, e-commerce, virtual learning, video streaming services, and other digital services.
-This makes digital advertising and communications your ideal strategy.
+This makes digital communications and digital advertising in the pandemic your ideal strategy.

 Given coronavirus considerations, best messaging options include: